 ACTION FUTHER INFO/DETAILS ACTIONED? (tick/cross as appropriate) GOL D 1.
-Agree and plan the actions required to enable recovery and resumption of normal working practices and set against timescales with responsibility for 2.
-Once recovery and resumption actions are complete, communicate the return to 'business as usual'.
-Continuity Plan is no longer in effect through 3.
-Prepare the school for reopening The school may need to be cleaned prior to re-opening and guidance would be sought about the scope of the cleaning required.
+Agree and plan the actions required to enable recovery and resumption of normal working practices Agreed actions will be detailed in an action plan and set against timescales with responsibility for completion clearly indicated.
+2. Once recovery and resumption actions are complete, communicate the return to 'business as usual'.
+Ensure all staff are aware that the Business Continuity Plan is no longer in effect through text messages / calls.
+Ensure all parents/carers are aware that the Business Continuity Plan is no longer in effect through text messages / letters / Twitter.
+Ensure all contractors / additional parties are aware that the Business Continuity Plan is now longer in place through text messages / emails / calls.
+3. Prepare the school for reopening The school may need to be cleaned prior to re-opening and guidance would be sought about the scope of the cleaning required.
 If the school has been closed suddenly or has been closed for a period of time, it is likely that a deep clean of the kitchens would be required.
 Again, advice should be sought from the Catering company on the time required.
 It could be that the school re-opens with only packed lunch options until this work has been completed.
 Parents need to be notified of the arrangements as soon as the decisions have been finalised.

 4. Carry out debrief with all staff A debrief should be conducted to pass key messages and arrangements for returning to learning to staff.
 This session should give staff the opportunity to emotionally process what has 5.
 Carry out debrief with all staff continued happened.
 At this time, you should determine if follow-up counselling, support or further debriefing is needed.
 Support could include counselling, mentors, marking anniversaries, etc. See Appendix 14 for guidance Lessons learned should also be captured either as a group or with key individuals to incorporate them onto revisions and training.
 Once an incident is over and your immediate recovery needs have been met, be sure to document your observations and actions in a timely and thorough manner.
 6. Agree communication with parents Agree whether letters will be sent home or if parents need to be given the opportunity to come into school for a meeting prior to reopening.
 See Appendix 7 for guidance 7.
 Agree debrief arrangements for pupils (if required) Arrangements for debriefing pupils should be agreed with staff.
 See Appendix 13 for guidance on imparting tragic news if required.
-8. Carry out a debrief with all members of the School Incident Management Team , ,
+8. Carry out a debrief with all members of the School Incident Management Team 3